Akascape/Datamosher-Pro/Readme.md

 | Jiggle          | take frame from around current position |
 | Custom Script   | You can experiment with your own ffglitch script with this mode |

-## More effects are available in the paid version.
+### More effects and features are available in the paid version.

-## Conclusion
+## Note from Author
-You will not find this type of software anywhere with so many effects only for datamoshing.
-This program can be your companion while editing cool glitchy videos :)
+It took lots of effort and time while developing this app, hope this program can be your companion while editing cool glitchy videos :)
-<br> As it is a new piece of software some users may find small bugs, but updates will be on their way.
+<br> As it is a new piece of software some users may find bugs, but updates will be on their way.
+(You can report them through the issues tab)
-<br> The effects are all inspired from ItsKaspar's [tomato.py](https://github.com/itsKaspar/tomato) script, [pymosh](https://github.com/grampajoe/pymosh) and [FFglitch](https://ffglitch.org/).
+<br> The effects are inspired from the [tomato.py](https://github.com/itsKaspar/tomato) script, [pymosh](https://github.com/grampajoe/pymosh) and [FFglitch](https://ffglitch.org/).
 All the logos and ui designs are created by me.

 <br>[<img src="https://img.shields.io/badge/-Follow_Akascape_on_Github-informational?style=flat&logo=github&logoColor=black&color=grey">](https://github.com/Akascape)